Starting a sentence with a conjunction

 Using 'which' for 'that' as a relative pronoun

 The rule goes: “Only that should introduce a restrictive clause—a clause that isn’t preceded by a comma and contains information crucial to the sentence’s meaning.
 Which should introduce clauses that are set off by a comma.”
 Both of these are correct: “Jay discovered the duck that Uncle John had stolen.” and “Jay discovered the duck, which Uncle John had stolen, in the bathtub.”
 Yet some experts, including the editors of England’s Cambridge Grammar of the English Language, insist that the rule has no basis.
 In their view, it’s okay to say, “Jay found the duck which Uncle John had stolen.”
 However, most American style guides specify that which can be substituted for that only in British English.
 So Yanks should do it the American way.
+Here are even more words and phrases you're probably using wrong.

 Using 'like' in place of 'as'